Small Business Resources

 - Discount or late fees: The amount of any on-time discounts or late fees.

-- How to pay the invoice: The methods of payment you offer, eg, internet banking, credit card, BPAY, PayPal, cash, cheque.
+- How the buyer can pay the invoice: The methods of payment you offer, eg, internet banking, credit card, BPAY, PayPal, cash, cheque.
 Include your bank account number or a link so customers can pay online.

 Make invoicing better with these tips